nullbitsco/docs/tidbit/build_guide_en.md

 **How to I do X in firmware?**

 - See the QMK docs, or make a post on r/olkb for help.
-- Send me a PM on Reddit or an email, and I&#39;ll try to help.
+- Make a post on the [r/nullbits](https://www.reddit.com/r/nullbits/) subreddit, or join the #firmware channel in the [nullbits discord server](https://discord.gg/eSegJcY).

 **Something else?**